 Function Observation System Severity they reviewed the contest or were told they overvoted.
 Ballot (Straight Party) Not being able to clear all selections on a contest with an available straight party option was very confusing.
-One participant described it as having Both Needs assistance Or Show stopper candidates "popping up" and was unable to figure out why this was so.
-One participant did not understand why she was not able to deselect a candidate, not understanding that it was related to her understanding that it was related to her straight party selection.2 participants created a write-in for "None" as a way of being able to clear all candidates and vote for no one.
-When participants deselected all the straight party options, the resulting alert message was very confusing.
+Both Needs assistance Or One participant described it as having candidates "popping up" and was unable to figure out why this was so.
+Show stopper One participant did not understand why she was not able to deselect a candidate, not understanding that it was related to her straight party selection. • 2 participants created a write-in for "None" as a way of being able to clear all candidates and vote for no one. • When participants deselected all the straight party options, the resulting alert message was very confusing.
 Several participants did not figure out that the problem was related to straight party voting.
 None of the participants wanted to go back, change their straight party choice and recreate their selections to vote for no one, as the message suggested.
 On the XL, this would be a show-stopper for someone using the audio ballot because party affiliations were not read out.
-One voter described her current voting One voter described her current voting machine as having a clear way to vote for none on each contest.
+One voter described her current voting machine as having a clear way to vote for none on each contest.
 Write-in When trying to enter a write-in, participants paused and had to figure out how to actually select the write-in choice to enter a name, in many cases needing assistance.
 On the EV, the audio narration does not explain that you must push the select key to enter a write-in.
 Both Needs assistance